 Expectations For The Fed Meeting

 Let’s just get this out of the way: it is unlikely that that mortgage rates will improve if the Fed lowers on Wednesday.
-Recent data suggest the economy is doing “ok” and current bond market levels reflect the likely-hood that the Fed will lower later this week.
+Recent data suggest the economy is doing “ok” and current bond market levels reflect the likelihood that the Fed will lower later this week.